hansonmcoombs/training-basic_python/sphinx/source/the_list.rst

     my_list[0]
     my_list[3]

-    # trying to index something that does not exist will raise an exception
+    # trying to index something that does not exist e.g. my_list[4] will raise an exception
-    my_list[4]

     # to access items from a sublist in a nested list you use chained brackets
     my_nested_list